 Normally MTP/IP makes an effort to allow other traffic on the network a fair share of available resources.
 If you want your SyncDat data flows to achieve the absolute maximum speed, regardless of other users, you may do so by increasing the network "aggression" of MTP/IP.

 Aggression affects relative performance compared to other data flows sharing the same network path, similar to prioritization.
 If there are no other data flows, or if performance is limited by hardware or policy, then increasing aggression may have little or no effect.

 Aggression is a value between -3 and +5 which determines how hard MTP/IP presses the limits of the underlying network hardware.
 Default values are in the range of 0 to 2 (depending on your license configuration) and try to strike a balance between speed and fairness.
 It is very rare to need to set aggression higher than +2.

-Setting aggression to +3, +4, or +5 may improve SyncDat's throughput for large files, but it may also be disruptive to other users of the network.
+Setting aggression to +3, +4, or +5 may improve SyncDat throughput, but it may also be disruptive to other users of the network.
 Such high aggression levels can sometimes result in worse performance if other bandwidth management devices are present.